OP-LoRA: The Blessing of Dimensionality: Methodology: Overparameterized LoRA (OP-LoRA)

-\textbf{Low-Rank Adapters (LoRA): }Low-Rank Adaptation (LoRA) has become a popular strategy for fine-tuning large models, allowing adaptation to new tasks by learning a low-rank matrix factorization of weight updates.
-With LoRA, fine-tuning a model layer’s weight matrix \( W_0 \in \mathbb{R}^{d \times d} \) is achieved by learning an additive low-rank update \( \Delta W \) such that the adapted weights \( W \) are given by:
+Low-Rank Adaptation (LoRA) has become a popular strategy for finetuning large models, allowing adaptation to new tasks by learning a low-rank matrix factorization of weight updates.
+With LoRA, finetuning a model layer’s weight matrix \( W_0 \in \mathbb{R}^{d \times d} \) is achieved by learning an additive low-rank update \( \Delta W \) such that the adapted weights \( W \) are given by:

-where \( A \in \mathbb{R}^{r \times d} \) and \( B \in \mathbb{R}^{d \times r} \) are learned low-rank matrices, with \( r \ll d \), reducing the number of parameters to learn.
-In an ideal scenario, the matrix factorization \( \Delta W = BA \) perfectly reconstructs the gradient update of full fine-tuning.
-Because neural networks weights have themselves been shown to be rank-deficient \cite{sharma2023truth,huh2021low}, such an approximation is reasonable.
-Though parameter-efficient, matrix factorization methods like LoRA are difficult to optimize.
-They are non-convex, and the update matrix may not be well conditioned.
-These concerns are born out in practice, as practitioners have found very high sensitivities of LoRA to learning rates \cite{biderman2024lora}.

-\textbf{Optimization Benefits of Overparameterization:} \citet{arora2018optimization} proves that replacing linear layers with products of overparameterized matrices, which has the same expressive power as a single matrix due to the linear nature of the transformation, leads to faster convergence.
-They motivate their work with a simple case study on linear regression, showing that by reparameterizing